ishan12byte/Autoscaling/README.md

 🧠 Core Concept

-Infrastructure behaviour is simulated using:
+Infrastructure behaviour is simulated using the relationship:

 Demand → Capacity → Utilization